 - 1 small jalapeño pepper

-- 1 pound Roma tomatoes or other small tomatoes
+- 1 pound Campari tomatoes or other small, ripe tomatoes such as Roma tomatoes

 - 5-6 sprigs cilantro